Mister God, This Is Anna

-Background
+Plot summary

 The story begins on the streets of the East End of London in the mid-1930s.
 While roaming the docks at night, the author comes across a small girl sitting on the grating below a shop window.
 He sits down next to her, and engages her in conversation.
 Unable to find out where she came from, Fynn takes the child home, only to discover she is an abused runaway.
 She spends her next three years as Fynn's inseparable companion.

 The book gives an account of their friendship.
 Anna by nature is the inquisitor, the forever probing creature who likes to find a reason for everything.
 Fynn, a student, tries to follow her hard-to-understand, yet simple logic.
 Philosophical questions are investigated through the eyes of a child, who proposes simple, common-sense solutions.
 Many of the conversations involve religion, with Anna personalising God, calling him "Mister God".

 "At five years Anna knew absolutely the purpose of being, knew the meaning of love and was a personal friend and helper of Mister God.
-At six Anna was a theologian, mathematician, philosopher, poet and gardener.
-If you asked her a question you would always get an answer – in due course.
+At six Anna was a theologian, mathematician, philosopher, poet, and gardener.
+If you asked her a question, you would always get an answer – in due course.
 On some occasions the answer would be delayed for weeks or months; but eventually, in her own good time, the answer would come: direct, simple and much to the point."

 Anna is involved with everything.
 The gist of the book is the philosophy of a child who has the wisdom to comprehend more than what would be expected of her.

 The ending of the book describes Anna's death at age seven after falling from a tree and Fynn's profound grief.
 "She never made eight years, she died by an accident.
 She died with a grin on her beautiful face.
 She died saying, 'I bet Mister God lets me get into heaven for this'."
 Fynn experiences a period of angst, blaming God, but when he visits Anna's grave and sees it to be a riot of flowers, he lets go of his anger against God.
 The answer, he realizes, is "Anna is in my middle".
 This particular reference is to a conversation between Anna and Fynn.
-God is part of everybody and everybody is part of God.
+God is part of everybody, and everybody is part of God.
 Fynn walks away from her graveyard with renewed hope.

-The sequels to Mister God, This Is Anna are Anna's Book (1986) and Anna and the Black Knight (1990).